MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getwindowrect.md

 In conformance with conventions for the <a href="/windows/desktop/api/windef/ns-windef-rect">RECT</a> structure, the bottom-right coordinates of the returned rectangle are exclusive.
 In other words, the pixel at (<b>right</b>, <b>bottom</b>) lies immediately outside the rectangle.

+GetWindowRect is virtualized for DPI.

+In Windows Vista and later, the Window Rect now includes the area occupied by the drop shadow.

+Calling GetWindowRect will have different behavior depending on whether the window has ever been shown or not.
+If the window has not been shown before, GetWindowRect will not include the area of the drop shadow.

+To get the window bounds excluding the drop shadow, use <a href="https://docs.microsoft.com/en-us/windows/win32/api/dwmapi/nf-dwmapi-dwmgetwindowattribute">DwmGetWindowAttribute</a>, specifying <b>DWMWA_EXTENDED_FRAME_BOUNDS</b>.
+Note that unlike the Window Rect, the DWM Extended Frame Bounds are not adjusted for DPI.
+Getting the extended frame bounds can only be done after the window has been shown at least once.

 #### Examples